Can you really save up to $1,000 in only a half-hour? Absolutely. However, there is a catch: We have to talk about taxes.

-Depending on your tax bracket, you could save 30 cents in taxes for every dollar you contribute to an eligible fund.
-Remember, there are income caps for some of these deductions, and you get an immediate tax benefit only if you have a traditional 401(k), 403(b) or IRA.
+Remember, there are income caps for some of these deductions, and you get a tax deduction only if you have a traditional 401(k), 403(b) or IRA.

 3. Dump your stock losses

-If you have some stocks, grab a cup of coffee and spend 30 minutes reviewing your portfolio.
+If you are invested in stocks, grab a cup of coffee and spend 30 minutes reviewing your portfolio.

 4. Max out your health savings account

-Millions of Americans who have an eligible high-deductible health insurance plan can save money by opening or adding to their health savings account, or HSA.
+Americans who have an eligible high-deductible health insurance plan can save money by opening or adding money to a health savings account, or HSA.

-If you have the financial means, maximizing your HSA contributions each year can be an excellent way to reduce your tax liability.
+If you have the financial means to do so, contributing the maximum allowable amount to your HSA each year can be an excellent way to reduce your tax liability.
 Your HSA will roll over each year, so you can build up a healthy savings account for medical emergencies.

 5. Check in with a pro

-Despite the fact that I feel confident managing my own money and savings, I recently sat down with an adviser for a financial checkup.
+Despite feeling confident managing my own money and savings, I have sat down with an adviser for a financial checkup.
 I didn’t go into the meeting expecting much but was surprised at the outcome.

 Having a fresh set of eyes looking at the numbers proved to be helpful in identifying new ways to save.
 It also gave me a shot of motivation to stay the course when it comes to sticking to my spending and saving goals.

-When you locate the right adviser, he or she should be able to provide information and advice on how to minimize your tax liability, maximize investments and cut out unneeded expenses and fees.
+The right financial adviser can provide you information and advice on how to minimize your tax liability as well as how to maximize investments and cut out unneeded expenses and fees.